 Coming north from San Francisco, you get a more scenic drive if you divert through Sebastopol.
 There is a pretty route from Sebastopol through Forestville to Guerneville along Highway 116.
 The route is lined with a cluster of vineyards and we started at the Furthermore Winery.
 They specialize in Pinot Noir and only do 3,500 cases a year.
 They have a fun outdoor space with bocce courts and Adirondack chairs, and they rent a cute AirBnB on the property.
 Just down the road is the Iron Horse Vineyard.
 They specialize in estate grown Chardonnays and their outdoor tasting room has a resident cat and great vineyard views.

 You can find another cluster of wineries by taking River Road east to Westside Road toward Healdsburg.
 The Korbel Champagne Cellar offers tours, tastings and a deli where you can get picnic fixins’.
 The MacRostie Winery makes great Pinot Noir and Chardonnay but even better is their tasting room…or rather their tasting “living room”.
 Unlike most vineyards where you have to belly up to the bar, Macrostie has easy chairs and couches and they deliver the tastings to you.
 They also have a deck with a 180′ view of the vineyard.
 Closer to Healdsburg is the Geyser Peak winery, so named after the local geysers which power 60% of Sonoma County’s energy.
 I usually buy the cheap everyday Geyser Peak at Safeway but the tasting room has a surprisingly delicious champagne and higher-end Sauvignon Blancs.
+There are also some wine tours in the area that you can check out.

 Go Forest Bathing